tier4/scenario_simulator_v2/docs/design/About.md

 ## Simple sensor simulator

-If you want to know about our very very simple lidar simulator, please read [this documentation](SimpleSensorSimulator.md).
+If you want to know about our very, very simple lidar simulator, please read [this documentation](SimpleSensorSimulator.md).

 ## Traffic simulator